thephpleague/tactician/plugins/container.md

 // And that's it!
 Drop it in our command bus and away you go.
 $commandBus = new CommandBus(
     [
-        // your other middleware...
+        // your other middlewares...
-        $commandHandlerMiddleware
+        $commandHandlerMiddleware,
     ]
 );
 ~~~